0xd34df00d/counting-chars/README.md

 # counting-chars

-Small and stupid benchmarking of ways of counting a char in a big string.
+Small and stupid benchmark of counting a char in a big string.

 ## `-O2`